Internal medicine

 • Routine COVID-19 vaccination

-• Check required vaccines based on destination (Hepatitis A, Hepatitis B, Tetanus, Japanese Encephalitis, Yellow Fever, Typhoid, etc.)
+• Requires confirmation depending on destination (Hepatitis A, Hepatitis B, Tetanus, Japanese Encephalitis, Yellow Fever, Typhoid, etc.)

 Details of Major Vaccines